Prince Grammy Salute Special To Air In April

-A Grammy Awards special where recording and music legend Prince will be honored by the Recording Academy, has announced a premiere date of April 21.
+A Grammy Awards special, where recording artist and music legend Prince will be honored by the Recording Academy, has announced a premiere date of April 21.
 The seven-time Grammy winner will be saluted by a who’s who of entertainment and music personalities.

-The special titled Let’s Go Crazy: A Grammy Tribue To Prince will air on CBS and on CBS All Access, the network’s streaming service.
-The date the special will air is the fourth-anniversary of Prince’s untimely passing.
+The special, titled Let’s Go Crazy: A Grammy Salute to Prince, will air on CBS and on CBS All Access, the network’s streaming service.
+The date the special will air is the fourth anniversary of Prince’s untimely passing.

-An all-star lineup will perform hits from Prince’s extensive catalog of music, which numbers 39 albums, 4 live albums, 9 compilation albums, 1 soundtrack album, 17 video albums and 2 albums that were released after his 2016 death.
+An all-star lineup will perform hits from Prince’s extensive catalog of music, which numbers 39 albums, four live albums, nine compilation albums, one soundtrack album, 17 video albums, and two albums that were released after his 2016 death.

 View this post on Instagram